JujuAdams/CrapPointer/README.md

 &nbsp;

 CrapPointer is a rudimentary implementation of pointer-like behaviour for GameMaker.
-These pointers allow you to store a reference to a variable stored in either an instance, struct, or `global` scope, and then get/set that variable later.
+These pointers allow you to store a reference to a variable stored in either an instance, struct, or `global` scope, and then get/set that variable later by reference.
 I'm told this is sort of the same idea as Rust's box pointers or C++'s smart pointers, but I have no idea if that's accurate or not.

 A crapPointer is created using the appropriately named `CrapPointer()` function.
 It must be given a scope (an instance or a struct or the keyword `global`) and a variable name as a string.
 A crapPointer cannot be created to a variable that does not yet exist.
 You can get the value of the variable that the pointer references by using `CrapPointerGet()` and you can set the variable using `CrapPointerSet()`.